Box jellyfish are a highly dangerous invertebrates species.

 - Wetsuits, Dive Suits and Drysuits: suitable for water temperature between -2 and 25°C or 28 to 77°F.

 The suits are both effective and cover arms and legs to the wrists and ankles.
-It is definitely worth considering suits for children in particular as they are more vulnerable in terms of being able to sport the danger and withstand the sting.
+It is definitely worth considering suits for children in particular as they are more vulnerable in terms of not being able to spot the danger and withstanding the sting.

 Unfortunately, even if sting victims are able to receive immediate medical attention, there is still the chance that rural emergency clinics are not up-to-date with the latest science on treating stings.